 This post brought to you by KRAFT Natural Shredded Cheese and Safeway.
 All opinions are 100% mine.

-Armed with enough shredded cheese to last me forever, I was looking forward to something creamy and gooey for today’s lunch A.K.A. macaroni and cheese.
+Armed with enough shredded cheese to last me forever, I set out to make something creamy and gooey for today’s lunch A.K.A. macaroni and cheese.

-Boxed mac and cheese was a staple of my childhood.
-I ain’t denying, I am still known to pop one (or two) in the microwave every now and then for a quick treat.
-They are fine and dandy when I want something fast and convenient but sometimes, I do want grown up flavors and this spinach-bacon macaroni and cheese totally fits the bill.
+Boxed mac and cheese was a staple of my childhood and I am still known to make a box (or two) every now and then for a quick treat.
+It’s easy comfort food I like to keep handy when I want something fast and convenient but sometimes, I do want grown-up flavors and this spinach-bacon macaroni and cheese totally fits the bill!